RA-Company/ctd/README.md

   - payload: The WebhookPayload containing the updated details of the webhook.

 Returns:
-  - A pointer to a WebhookItem containing the updated webhook.
+  - A pointer to a Webhook containing the updated webhook.
   - An error if the request fails or if the response is invalid.
 </details>